-The TMDL document presents the applicable Massachusetts Water Quality Standards on page 7.
-The fecal coliform criteria are used as the numeric water quality target for the TMDL.
-EPA concludes that MA DEP has properly presented the applicable Water Quality Standards.
+The TMDL documents present the applicable Massachusetts water quality standards.
+The Massachusetts water quality standards are used as the numeric water quality target for the TMDLs.
+Therefore, EPA concludes that MA DEP has properly described the applicable water quality standards and target.

-3. Loading Capacity - Linking Water Quality and Pollutant Sources per-time, toxicity or other appropriate measure (40 C.F.R. § 130.2(i)).
+3. Loading Capacity - Linking Water Quality and Pollutant Sources

+As described in EPA guidance, a TMDL identifies the loading capacity of a waterbody for a particular pollutant.
+EPA regulations define loading capacity as the greatest amount of loading that a water can receive without violating water quality standards (40 C.F.R. § 130.2(f)).
+The loadings are required to be expressed as either massper-time, toxicity or other appropriate measure (40 C.F.R. § 130.2(i)).
 The TMDL submittal must identify the waterbody's loading capacity for the applicable pollutant and describe the rationale for the method used to establish the cause-and-effect relationship between the numeric target and the identified pollutant sources.
 In most instances, this method will be a water quality model.
 Supporting documentation for the TMDL analysis must also be contained in the submittal, including the basis for assumptions, strengths and weaknesses in the analytical process, results from water quality modeling, etc. Such information is necessary for EPA's review of the load and wasteload allocations which are required by regulation.